ShaunCurtis/Blazr.Demo.Components/Documents/A-Deep-Dive-into-the-Component/Introduction.md

 <script src="_framework/blazor.server.js"></script>
 ```

+This is not the WASM code.
+It's JS code to interact with the browser DOM and Hub session over SignalR.

-Once *blazor.server.js* loads, the client application runs in the browser page and establishes a SignalR session with the server.
-To complete the initial load, the Client Application calls the Blazor Hub Session and requests a complete server render of the root component.
+Once *blazor.server.js* loads, the Blazor client JS application runs in the browser page and establishes a SignalR session with the server.
+To complete the initial load, the Blazor Client Application calls the Blazor Hub Session and requests a complete server render of the root component.
 It applies the resultant DOM changes to the browser DOM.

 The diagram below shows how a render request is passed to the displayed page.